-More details have surfaced regarding the preview for this year’s Salone del Mobile.
-It seems this year the show will be honoring the work of Leonardo Da Vinci.
-Many brands have already adhered to echoing this Renaissance master’s ideas.
+Salone del Mobile 2019 honored the work of Leonardo Da Vinci.
+For that many brands had adhered to echoing this Renaissance master’s ideas.

-This year’s edition will be celebrating DaVinci’s 500th anniversary of death.
-With that in mind, the fair organizers have two major installations planned to celebrate his life and legacy.
-One of the installations, DE-SIGNO, organized by curator Davide Rampello, will try to draw a connection between Da Vinci’s engineering and contemporary Italian furniture designers.
-The other, Aqua, by Marco Balich, will be more focused on the mechanics of water which was one of the Renaissance polymath’s obsessions.
+The 2019 edition celebrated DaVinci’s 500th anniversary of death.
+With that in mind, the fair organizers had two major installations planned to celebrate his life and legacy.
+One of the installations, DE-SIGNO, organized by curator Davide Rampello, drow a connection between Da Vinci’s engineering and contemporary Italian furniture designers.
+The other, Aqua, by Marco Balich, more focused on the mechanics of water which was one of the Renaissance polymath’s obsessions.

-This year those who will be attending Salone del Mobile can expect o find a range of displays that will pay tribute to Renaissance ideas and incorporate them into modern design.
-There’s also some buzz around “S Project”, a new display format expected to bring together multiple brands and products (both newcomers and usual guests) into one single space.
+In the 2019 edition, people can find a range of displays that paid tribute to Renaissance ideas and incorporated them into modern design.
+There was also some buzz around “S Project”, a display format bring together multiple brands and products (both newcomers and usual guests) into one single space.

 There are also many novelties to be presented at the event from several top brands.
 One of them comes from Italian brand Zanotta with their new set of tables entitled Enchino.
 What do these tables have going for them?
 Instead of showing glass tables with metal legs, this new concept reverses these two elements by showing tables with metal surfaces and glass legs.
 The legs are hand-blown in Venice by craftspeople using a technique that dates back to DaVinci’s period and will be available in either blue or amber.